 Dental costs, hearing aids, cosmetic surgery, health care expenses while you travel and long term care are – among others – never covered by original Medicare.

 Of course you also have to pay your monthly Part B premium.
-The standard rate for Part B in 2013 is $104.90, or more if you have a high income.
-For the detailed rates, please refer to the table ‘Medicare Premiums: Rules for Higher Income which you can download at www.socialsecurity.gov/pubs/10536.pdf, or call 1-800-MEDICARE.
+The standard rate for Part B in 2015 is $104.90, or more if you have a high income.
+For the detailed rates for higher income, please call 1-800-MEDICARE or visit medicare.gov.